Completed

 Project Details:

-The Government of Armenia launched its national stakeholder’s consultations for the national adaptation plan (NAP) process in June 2016.
+The Government of Armenia launched its national stakeholder consultations for the national adaptation plan (NAP) process in June 2016.
 A preliminary action plan for NAP implementation was formulated during the stocktaking exercise and approved by the representatives of key sectors and the Ministry of Nature Protection.
-The government sees the NAP process as a key step to achieving the adaptation objectives of its 2015 Nationally Determined Contribution (NDC).
+The government recognizes the NAP process as a key step to achieving the adaptation objectives of its 2015 Nationally Determined Contribution (NDC).

 NDCs and NAPs

-Armenia’s vulnerability to climate change requires greater investments and greater integration of climate change adaptation and disaster risk reduction (DRR).
-In 2016, the government began discussing the NAP process by conducting national consultations and undertaking a rapid stocktaking exercise.
-The stocktaking provides a qualitative assessment of the institutional framework and capacities relevant to the NAP process.
-The NAP is fully aligned with the adaptation component of the NDC and is seen as one key in establishing a constructive feedback loop between Armenia’s national and international decision-making on climate change.
+Armenia’s vulnerability to climate change requires greater investments and integration of climate change adaptation and disaster risk reduction.
+In 2016, the government began discussions regarding the NAP process through national consultations and a rapid stocktaking exercise.
+This stocktaking provided a qualitative assessment of the institutional framework and capacities relevant to the NAP process.

 Stakeholder Consultations